JSRagman/ATxmega32E5/Definitions/README.md

 ## Take Heed
 Great care was taken when creating these files.
-You should, however, keep in mind that I am but a mortal man.
+You should, however, keep in mind that I am but a mortal man and proceed accordingly.